yolk/valvat/README.md

     Valvat::Utils.split("ATU345789003")
     => ["AT", "U345789003"]

+or

+    Valvat.new("ATU345789003").to_a
+    => ["AT", "U345789003"]

-`split` always returns an array.
+Both methods always return an array.
 If it can not detect the country or the given country is located outside of europe it returns `[nil, nil]`.
-Please note that this does not strictly returns the iso country code: for greek vat numbers this returns the iso language code 'EL' instead of the iso country code 'GR'.
+Please note that this does not strictly return the iso country code: for greek vat numbers this returns the iso language code 'EL' instead of the iso country code 'GR'.

+To extract the iso country code of a given vat number:

+    Valvat.new("EL7345789003").iso_country_code
+    => "GR"

+To extract the vat country code (first two chars in every european vat number):

+    Valvat.new("EL7345789003").vat_country_code
+    => "EL"

 To normalize a vat number:

     Valvat::Utils.normalize("atu345789003")
     => "ATU345789003"

-This basically just removes trailing spaces and ensures all chars are upcase.
+This basically just removes trailing spaces and ensures all chars are uppercase.

 ### Links